Using your own router for home broadband

 Sky

-You can use a third party router as long as it's compatible with Sky's MER/DHCP Option 61 connection protocol.
+You can use a third party router as long as it's compatible with Sky's MER/DHCP Option 61 connection protocol – if in doubt, ask Sky.
 Sky won't tell you your VDSL username and password (a security feature built into the supplied Netgear router) but there are ways of finding it out, including using software such as Wireshark to inspect your network traffic.

 TalkTalk

 TalkTalk is happy for you to use a third party router for your broadband, and its website lists all the connection settings you'll need to enter to get connected.
-These settings are different for fibre and non-fibre broadband connections so make sure you're using the right set.
+These settings are different for Standard Fibre and Full Fibre broadband connections so make sure you're using the right set.

 EE